Productivity

 Europe

-In a pan-European study, focusing on private equity deals in emerging markets between 1992 and 2017, Biesinger, Bircan and Ljungqvist (2020) found substantial long-run (up to five years post-exit) increases in labour and capital productivity at target companies.
+In a pan-European study, examining 1,580 private equity buyout deals in emerging markets between 1992 and 2017, Biesinger, Bircan and Ljungqvist (2020) found substantial long-run (up to five years post-exit) increases in labour and capital productivity at target companies relative to control firms.

 US